okta/okta.github.io/_source/_posts/2018-05-09-upgrade-to-angular-6.md

 ---
 layout: blog_post
-title: "What's New in and How to Upgrade to Angular 6"
+title: "Angular 6: What's New, and Why Upgrade"
 author: mraible
 description: "This post explains what's new in Angular 6 and how to upgrade your Angular 5 apps."
 tags: [angular, angular5, angular6, rxjs, typescript]